-Anne Bonny female pirate, Anne Bonney: Pirate's Realm
+Anne Bonny female pirate, Anne Bonney

 Anne Bonny (neé Cormac) was born around 1697 in Cork, Ireland to a lawyer William Cormac and his house servant, Peg Brennan.
 Upon disclosure of the affair, Cormac lost his practice and wife, choosing to take Brennan with the child Anne to Charles Town,(now Charleston) South Carolina for a new career.
 He became wealthy enough to settle on a plantation, but soon lost Peg to a deadly fever.